Unveiling Coty (COTY)'s Value: Is It Really Priced Right? A Comp

 Conclusion

-In summary, the stock of Coty (COTY, Financial) shows every sign of being significantly overvalued.
-The company's financial condition is poor and its profitability is poor.
-Its growth ranks worse than 0% of 1527 companies in the Consumer Packaged Goods industry.
-To learn more about Coty stock, you can check out its 30-Year Financials here.
+In summary, Coty (COTY, Financial) appears to be modestly overvalued.
+The company's financial condition is poor, and its profitability is fair.
+Its growth ranks worse than 0% of 1524 companies in the Consumer Packaged Goods industry.
+For more detailed financial information about Coty, check out its 30-Year Financials here.